Chest pain: Signs and symptoms

 Chest pain may present in different ways depending upon the underlying diagnosis.
 Chest pain may also vary from person to person based upon age, sex, weight, and other differences.
 Chest pain may present as a stabbing, burning, aching, sharp, or pressure-like sensation in the chest.
 Chest pain may also radiate, or move, to several other areas of the body.
 This may include the neck, left or right arms, cervical spine, back, and upper abdomen.
 Other associated symptoms with chest pain can include nausea, vomiting, dizziness, shortness of breath, anxiety, and sweating.
 The type, severity, duration, and associated symptoms of chest pain can help guide diagnosis and further treatment.

 Differential diagnosis

-Causes of chest pain range from non-serious to serious to life-threatening.
+Causes of chest pain range from non-serious to life-threatening.

 In adults the most common causes of chest pain include: gastrointestinal (42%), coronary artery disease (31%), musculoskeletal (28%), pericarditis (4%) and pulmonary embolism (2%).
 Other less common causes include: pneumonia, lung cancer, and aortic aneurysms.
 Psychogenic causes of chest pain can include panic attacks; however, this is a diagnosis of exclusion.

-In children, the most common causes for chest pain are musculoskeletal (76-89%), exercise-induced asthma (4-12%), gastrointestinal illness (8%), and psychogenic causes (4%).
+In children, the most common causes for chest pain are musculoskeletal (76–89%), exercise-induced asthma (4–12%), gastrointestinal illness (8%), and psychogenic causes (4%).
 Chest pain in children can also have congenital causes.